telatin/microbiome-bioinformatics/_posts/2021-03-11-ExploreMG-R.md

 # Explore your data in R

 You can either work with R studio on your local computer or with our R studio servers.
-If you want to use one of our servers please log in here:

-[Andrea can you fill this]

 ## Check classified and host reads across samples